-Students will bring home notices to the parents with information about early dismissal, parent/teacher conferences, and other activities.
-This is our way of communicating with our parents regarding the daily activities of our school.
-Staff and administration rely on this form of communication to keep parents fully informed and included in our many activities.
+Students may bring home notices to the parents with information about early dismissal, parent/teacher conferences, and other activities.
+Communication Information may also be communicated through online means including the district website, email and phone.
+This is our way of communication with our parents the daily activities of our school.
+Staff and administration rely on these forms of communication to keep parents fully informed and included in our many activities.
 Please review all notices.
-Please use the Garwood website as well for any upcoming events.